Freddie Woodman: Loan to AFC Bournemouth

 On 31 January 2022, Woodman joined EFL Championship club AFC Bournemouth on loan for the remainder of the 2021–22 season.

 Transfer to Preston North End

-On 21 June 2022, EFL Championship club Preston North End announced the signing of Woodman on a three year deal for an undisclosed fee.
+On 21 June 2022, EFL Championship club Preston North End announced the signing of Woodman on a three-year deal for an undisclosed fee.

+He won the Preston North End Player of the Year Award in his first season.

+Liverpool

+On 27 June 2025, Liverpool announced Woodman would join the club on 1 July on the expiration of his contract with Preston.
+He made his debut for the club on 29 October 2025, in a 3-0 EFL Cup defeat to Crystal Palace.

 International career

 Woodman won the 2014 UEFA European Under-17 Championship with England, conceding two goals in 4 games and saving a penalty in the final of the tournament against the Netherlands.
 In the 2014–15 season, Woodman played up an age group with the England U19 side.
 Woodman was a member of the England squad for the 2016 UEFA European Under-19 Championship, starting in the semi-final defeat against Italy.

 On 6 October 2016, Woodman made his debut at Under-21 level against Kazakhstan keeping a clean sheet in the process.
 He was selected in the England U20 squad for the 2017 FIFA U-20 World Cup, where he won the Golden Glove Award for the tournament's best goalkeeper, and saved a penalty in the final against Venezuela which England won 1–0.